 NDU is committed to establishing, maintaining, and enforcing a high level of academic integrity throughout the entire University community by implementing a strict academic integrity policy.
-During the first week of the academic year, students receive the NDU Academic Integrity Policy from the Director of Institutional Research and must sign an electronic form acknowledging understanding and compliance with the policy.
-Refer to the Appendix section of this handbook for the full policy.
+During the orientation process, students sign the NDU Academic Integrity Policy acknowledging understanding and compliance with the policy.